-Set decimal point tab.

-To use numeric tabs, use 'F7' to tab to the decimal point and type in your numeric characters.
-The figures and currency symbols (e.g. $\circ r$ ) appear from right to left, calculator style, until you type a decimal point, a letter, space, or other non-numeric character.
+Never place a numeric tab too close to the end of a line.
+Always leave at least three spaces between your last tab and the right margin, to allow for the decimal point (whether there will be one or not) and one or more digits.
+To use numeric tabs, use 'Tab' to move to the decimal point and type in your numeric characters.
+The figures and currency symbols (e.g. \$ or \pounds) appear from right to left, calculator style, until you type a decimal point, a letter, space, or other non-numeric character.